Assaults, burglaries spike in the 104 Pct.

 “We have been catching these guys and we do bring them in,” Perry said.
 “It’s unfortunate, I don’t want to beat a dead horse with this bail reform, how they are able to come right back out but we’re doing our best to continue to apprehend these people and bring them to justice.”

-For the year to date, crime increased 15 percent through Aug.
+For the year to date, crime increased in the precinct 15 percent through Aug.
 16 compared to the same period in 2019, with felony assaults and burglaries driving the rise.
 There have been 197 felony assaults compared to 111 through the same period in 2019 and 187 burglaries, up from 120.

 Two police officers on the midnight tour were recognized as the Cops of the Month.